United Kingdom Infrared Telescope: Continuing operations

 It was announced on 16 December 2009 that the telescope was "subject to discussions leading to managed withdrawal".
 In 2012, its shutdown for end of the 2013 was announced.
 The possibility of transfer was noted as a possibility.
 On October 30, 2014 the telescope ownership was transferred to the University of Hawaii.
-It is now operated under a Scientific Cooperation Agreement among the University of Arizona, the University of Hawaii and Lockheed Martin Advanced Technology Center.
+It is now operated under a Scientific Cooperation Agreement among the University of Arizona, the University of Hawaii and Lockheed Martin Advanced Technology Center (LM-ATC).
 Funding for operations is currently being provided by the NASA Orbital Debris Program Office.
 Steward Observatory at the University of Arizona is responsible for daily operations and scientific productivity.
 Technical support is provided by the East Asian Observatory, the successor organization operating the James Clerk Maxwell Telescope.
 In addition to NASA mission support, observing time is provided to astronomers and planetary scientists at the University of Hawaii and University of Arizona and researchers at LM-ATC.
 The UK continues to provide support for data pipelines and archives for the Wide-Field Camera and receives a share of the time for survey projects of joint interest.